openshift/ansible-service-broker/CONTRIBUTING.md

 Running `make prepare-local-env` will do several things on your behalf:

-* Remove the running `ansible-service-broker` from the cluster, leaving only etcd running in the namespace.
+* Remove the running `ansible-service-broker` from the cluster, leaving only `etcd` running in the namespace.
 * Modify the `asb` service to point where our locally running broker will be.
-* Generate a configuration file for the broker (`etc/generated_local_development.yaml`)
+* Generate a configuration file for the broker, `etc/generated_local_development.yaml`

 This would be a good time to have a look at the broker's configuration and make changes.
 Have a look at [the broker configuration examples](docs/config.md).